 - Moisture trapped in the coat from swimming or bathing

 Many of these conditions are chronic problems that can lead to recurring hot spots if they are not appropriately managed.
 Identifying and addressing the underlying cause for your dog’s hot spot is one of the most important factors in preventing future skin problems.

-Some breeds such as Golden Retrievers, St. Bernards, German Shepherds, Labradors, and Rottweilers are predisposed to developing hot spots due to their thicker coats.
+Some breeds such as Golden Retrievers, St. Bernards, German Shepherd Dogs, Labrador Retrievers, and Rottweilers are predisposed to developing hot spots due to their thicker coats.
 Hot spots are also more likely to occur during warm weather and periods of high humidity.
 Dogs that are frequently wet from swimming, bathing, or inclement weather are more prone to developing hot spots due to the excess moisture held against the skin by their coats.